anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Requirements to the utilized credentials authenticating and artifact signatures on the registrar as outlined in {{registrar_component}} may have operational implications when the registrar is part of a scalable framework as described in {{Section 1.3.1 of ?I-D.richardson-anima-registrar-considerations}}.

-Besides the above, also consider the existing documents on operational modes for
+Besides the above, also consider the existing document on operational modes for BRSKI MASA in {{I-D.richardson-anima-masa-considerations}}.

-* BRSKI registrars in {{I-D.richardson-anima-registrar-considerations}}
-* BRSKI MASA in {{I-D.richardson-anima-masa-considerations}}